Gordon Fox: Speakership

 As soon as William J. Murphy indicated his intention to retire from the speakership, Fox expressed interest in the position.
 In October 2009, Murphy endorsed Fox in the race to succeed him.
 Fox faced conservative Democrat Gregory Schadone and Republican Robert A. Watson in the election held on February 11, 2010.
 Fox received 51 votes to Schadone's 14 and Watson's 5.
 He became the state's first African-American and first gay Speaker of the House.
 He was the first openly gay house speaker in the United States, although Assemblyman John Pérez (D–Los Angeles) was elected to the speakership of the California State Assembly several weeks before Fox.
 Pérez, however, was not sworn in as speaker until March 1, 2010, whereas Fox took office almost three weeks earlier on February 11.

 During Fox's tenure as speaker, the General Assembly voted to legalize same-sex marriage and overhauled the state's pension law, which dramatically reduced its unfunded pension liability.
 The Assembly also voted to grant 38 Studios, a video-game company owned by Curt Schilling, a $75-million loan that they later defaulted on.

 LGBT Rights

 Unlike Senate President M. Teresa Paiva-Weed, who was opposed to same-sex marriage and was known to block attempts to bring the issue before the Senate, Speaker Fox was integral to bringing the legislation to the House floor for votes.
 Fox would go on to be a key component for marriage equality in Rhode Island.

 Resignation as Speaker

 On the evening of his arrest on March 21, 2014, under call of then deputy Nicholas Mattielo, a faction of the democratic leadership would meet at the Providence Marriott, to maneuver Fox out.
-Soon after, Fox would resign as Speaker, and Mattielo, via the meeting he called in the wake of the raid would be installed as Fox's successor in an contentious House of Representatives session which saw its members shouting at other.
+Soon after, Fox would resign as Speaker, and Mattielo, via the meeting he called in the wake of the raid would be installed as Fox's successor in a contentious House of Representatives session which saw its members shouting at other.
 He remained a member of the house, but did not run for reelection.